Your drinking habits will become the focal point of a 3rd offense Michigan DUI case.

-The whole PSI thing is another topic in its own right, but for our purposes here, we can boil it down to this simple proposition: the more lenient the recommendation you get, the more lenient the outcome of your case.
-In other words, a better recommendation means a better sentence.
+The whole PSI thing is another topic in its own right, but for our purposes here, we can boil it down to this simple proposition: the more lenient the recommendation you get, the more lenient the outcome of your case will be.

 Therefore, getting the most favorable recommendation possible is critically important.
-One of the most important things we do is in my office is specifically prepare our clients to take that test and to meet with the probation officer and undergo the PSI process.
+One of the most important things we do is in our office is specifically prepare our clients to take that test and to meet with the probation officer and undergo the PSI process.

-My office speaks that language, too.
+I speak that language, too.

 Nobody else is looking out for you on this front, and few, if any, lawyers would even know where to start or how to do that.

 We do, and we will help you.
 We’ll make sure you don’t get steamrolled into all kinds of burdensome and unhelpful rehab and treatment.

-It’s an easy fallback for some lawyer, right out of the gate, to say, “start going to AA,” but that shows a complete lack of understanding of the proper treatment of an alcohol problem.
+It’s an easy fallback for some lawyer, right out of the gate, to say, “start going to AA” to make things look good, but all that shows is a complete lack of understanding of the proper treatment of an alcohol problem.

 That’s not any kind of “advice,” and you certainly shouldn’t be paying for it.
 Indeed, going to AA, if it’s not the right fit for you, will only be an exercise in frustration that will create resentment.
-You need to explore your options, and we can help you do that.

-Modern substance abuse counselors know that one of the fastest ways to scare someone away from honestly looking at their drinking is to send them to get help they don’t need, or isn't a good fit.
+Modern substance abuse counselors know that one of the fastest ways to scare someone away from honestly looking at their drinking is to send them to get help they don’t need, or that isn't a good fit.